CZ-NIC/yangson/docs/datamodel.rst

    .. classmethod:: from_file(name, mod_path = ["."] )

-      Initialize the data model from a file containing YANG library data [RFC7895]_.
-The *name* argument is the name of the file, and the second argument, *mod_path*, is a list of file system directories, in which all YANG modules implemented or imported by the data model need to be found.
+      Initialize the data model from a file containing JSON-encoded YANG library data [RFC7895]_.
+The *name* argument is the name of that file, and the second argument, *mod_path*, has the same meaning as in the class constructor above.
 By default, *mod_path* includes only the current directory.

       .. doctest::